GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 ## Description of source of Data

-## bQuestions to be answered with the Data
+## Questions to be answered with the Data

 ## Description of the communication Protocols